Goran Blažević: Slaven Belupo

 At the start of 2016, Blažević signed to Slaven Belupo in Croatia, playing only two matches before a shoulder injury forced him off the pitch until the end of the season.
 Returning in the summer of 2016.
 At the start of the season, Blažević, not fully healed, lost the starting place to Antun Marković, but after full recovery, took it over in September 2016.
 Marković would ultimately secure said position the following year, and Blažević would stay second-choice until his contract expired at the end of 2017.

 Return to Hajduk Split

 In September 2018, Blažević was signed by his former club HNK Hajduk Split, requiring a backup goalkeeper for Josip Posavec and Marin Ljubić, due to Tomislav Duka's injury.
 In October 2018, after Posavec was injured and Ljubić relegated to the reserve team, Blažević stepped in, featuring in 5 league matches and one cup match.
 Following Posavec and Duka's recovery in December 2018, Blažević was relegated again to a backup role, before he was released from the club after his second one-season contract expired at the end of June 2020.

+After his retirement which came in the wake of leaving Hajduk, Blažević started working at the academy of Hajduk Split as a goalkeeper coach.